Dildz/ACEBOTT-QD020-Quadruped-Bionic-Spider-Robot-Lessons/README.md

 ## 💡 Future Plans

+- Use a ServoEasing library for smoother servo movements.
-There are 2 additional (empty) pins available on the header board - A0 & D3.
+- There are 2 additional (empty) pins available on the header board - A0 & D3.

-I'd like to use these pins or unused pins on the ESP8266 itself to drive a 0.96inch OLED I2C display and 3D print a mouning solution.
+  - I'd like to use these pins or unused pins on the ESP8266 itself to drive a 0.96inch OLED I2C display and 3D print a mouning solution.

 ## 📄 License